jleahred/dynparser/README.md

 About the expression.

-As you know, it's important to accept valid inputs, but also it's important to build an AST with proper pritority.
+As you know, it's important to accept valid inputs, but also it's important to build an AST with proper priority.

 Next grammar: